coderite/SeleniumTestNGAutomationFramework/README.md

 # Todo

 - fix folder uniqueness issue for 3 jobs.
 Should be unique for each new job created. grab name of job and make that toplevel folder under reports?
-- make video address to adonis and Girish